HamzaHassanain/Hamza-Hassanian-Website/README.md

   - <strong> hero: </strong> This is the app that contains the information about the hero section of the website and the links on the navbar.
     - <strong> Hero: </strong> This is the model that contains the information about the hero section.
 NOTE: There can only be one hero section, if you try to add another one, it will throw an error.
     - <strong> BladeIcon: </strong> This is the model responsible for the links on the navbar.
 NOTE: The template uses the blade icons <a herf="https://blade-ui-kit.com/blade-icons#search" traget="_balnk"> icons library </a>, to use it, you copy the name of the icon and paste it in the icon field in the admin panel.
 For the icon to work it has to start with <code>ri</code>
+  - <strong> metatags: </strong> This app is responsible for the meta tags of the website, To make the website more SEO friendly.
+    - <strong> MetaTags: </strong> This is the model that contains the information about the meta tags.
   - <strong> personal_projects: </strong> This is the app that contains the information about the personal projects.
     - <strong> PersonalProject: </strong> This is the model that contains the information about the personal projects.
   - <strong> skills: </strong> This is the app that contains the information about the skills.